Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Concluding Theorem and Corollary modulo Theorem

 Recall from \cref{subsec:setup} that we interpret $\varphi_{001}(n \cdot) - \E[ \varphi_{001}( n\cdot)]$ as a piecewise constant function defined from $\R^2$ to $\R$ and that we write integrals as the $L^2$ scalar product.
 Recall also that, since the full plane Gaussian free field is only defined as a distribution up to a global shift, we only need to prove convergence of

 for test functions $f$ with $0$ mean.
-Clearly, we can further restrict the set of test functions to finite linear combination of the indicator of smooth open sets so for clarity let us focus on the convergence of
+For clarity let us first focus on the convergence of

 for two disjoint bounded open sets $U^{\pm}$ with smooth boundaries and the same areas.
-Theorem 1 from \cite{GMT17} tells us that all cumulants of $\varphi_{111}(v) - \varphi_{111}(o)$ of order more that $2$ are bounded uniformly in $v$ and that $\Var(\varphi_{111}(v) - \varphi_{111}(o))$ grows logarithmically in $|v-o|$.
+As an output of \cref{thm:gmt-refinement} and in particular from \cref{eq:cumulants}, we see that all cumulants of $\varphi_{111}(v) - \varphi_{111}(o)$ of order more than $2$ are bounded uniformly in $v$ and that $\Var(\varphi_{111}(v) - \varphi_{111}(o))$ grows logarithmically in $|v-o|$.
 In particular, applying Markov to a high enough moment and Borel--Cantelli, we see that almost surely, for all $n$ large enough

 We can then apply \cref{claim:projection} to both $\sum_{u \in n U^+}$ and $\sum_{u \in n U^-}$.
 The error term coming from the claim is $O(n^{{7/4}})$ since $|\partial n U^{\pm}| = O(n)$ and the other errors coming from approximating the sets $U^{\pm}$ by a union of squares contribute $O(n^{5/4})$ so overall